An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

 In Sec.~\ref{dynamic_prompt_generation}, we constructed a dynamic context within the prompt in order to facilitate the model learning relevant prior knowledge from semantically similar examples.
-However, the use of this fixed form of prompt on ChatGPT produced a one-off effect, as we cannot guarantee that the generated response is appropriate.
-Therefore, based on the dynamic prompt, we utilized an iterative optimization operation.
-The specific optimization process is presented in Algorithm~\ref{algorithm_1}.
-The first step is to input the dynamic prompt designed in Sec.~\ref{dynamic_prompt_generation} and $N_S$ similar radiology reports we selected.
+However, the use of this fixed form of prompt on ChatGPT produced a one-off effect, as we cannot guarantee that the generated response is appropriate. {Therefore, based on the dynamic prompt, we utilized an iterative optimization operation to further optimize the generated result of ChatGPT.
+The specific optimization process is presented in Algorithm~\ref{algorithm_1}.}

-First, the input of the algorithm is the dynamic prompt designed in Sec.~\ref{dynamic_prompt_generation} and the $N$ similar radiology reports we selected.
-In the initial iteration, the dynamic prompt is directly inputted into ChatGPT.
-After receiving the initial response, we evaluate it with a defined threshold.
-As described in lines 10-14 of Algorithm~\ref{algorithm_1}, if the evaluated score is higher than the previously defined threshold, it is considered acceptable and is merged into the prompt to generate the iterative prompt.
-Conversely, if the score is lower than the threshold, the response is considered unsatisfactory and also merged into the iterative prompt.
-The purpose of the iterative prompt is to enable ChatGPT to optimize its response during the iterative process, so that the responses are more similar to those considered good and avoid the ones that are considered bad.
+{The first input of the algorithm is the dynamic prompt ($Prompt_{Dy}$) constructed in Sec.~\ref{dynamic_prompt_generation}.
+In line 6 of Algorithm~\ref{algorithm_1}, we receive a initial $response$ from ChatGPT based on our dynamic prompt.
+Then, we evaluate it with other impression section of similar report and calculate an evaluation $score$ at line 10.
+In lines 11-15, we compare above $score$ with a predefined threshold ($Thre_S$) and construct our iterative prompt.
+Finally we feed this iterative prompt into ChatGPT to generate an optimized response ($response$ in line 8) and repeat the above procedures.} The purpose of the iterative prompt is to enable ChatGPT to optimize its response during the iterative process, so that the responses are more similar to those considered good and avoid the ones that are considered bad.
 Through this method, ChatGPT becomes iterative and self-optimizing.
 A detailed description of the evaluation method and iterative prompt design is described below.